Yellow-Dog-Man/Resonite-Issues/README.md

 - **When asked for additional info, try to provide exactly what was asked**.
   - There are a variety of technical reasons why we need precisely what we ask for and missing the information may prevent us from progressing on an issue.
 -   For example, if we ask to provide a screenshot of something, don't provide a video instead - this makes it harder for us to parse and look through.
+- **Fill out all the information you have at the time** - in other words, do not create "blank" or "placeholder" issues to fill out later.
+Once you submit an issue, it pops a notification and we might check it right away, only to find that it's not ready.
+The issue should be fully ready for us to tackle at the at the time of submission.
 - **Do not refer to projects we worked on in the past** we're unable to use materials or issues from past projects.

 # Reporting crashes